© Crown copyright 2020

 Organisational badges may only be used when people who would qualify for a Blue Badge in their own right are being transported.
 The badge should only be displayed when employees of the organisation are dropping off or picking up eligible disabled people from the place where the vehicle is parked.

 You must never use a copied badge to park or attempt to alter the details on a badge.
-The badge remains the property of the issuing local authority.
+The badge remains the property of the issuing local council.
 They can ask for the badge to be returned if it is being misused.

 All employees of the organisation who are responsible for transporting disabled people need to be made aware of the rules of the scheme.